| LDE is

 fun flying through walls and even deep into the earth.
 As I

-matured in my lucid dreaming skills, I could eliminate
+matured in my lucid dreaming skills, I could

 flying by merely imagining that where I wanted to go was right